danydguezperez/FiltDeTox/README.md

 │
 ├── FiltDeTox.sh         # Shell script to run the entire FiltDeTox pipeline.
 ```

 ## Automatic Execution Using FiltDeTox.sh Pipeline
 ### Conditions (Mandatory):

-      - **Input Files:**
+- **Input Files**:
-        ◦ DeTox_output_toxins.tsv: DeTox output file (e.g., DeTox_output_Ss_SE_toxins.tsv)
+        DeTox_output_toxins.tsv: DeTox output file (e.g., DeTox_output_Ss_SE_toxins.tsv)
-        ◦ blastp.outfmt6.w_pct_hit_length: BLASTp output file from full-length transcript analysis
+        blastp.outfmt6.w_pct_hit_length: BLASTp output file from full-length transcript analysis
 - **Files for Keyword Matching:**
-        ◦ ToxProt_domain_Keywords.tsv: This file is generated during the process.
+        ToxProt_domain_Keywords.tsv: This file is generated during the process.
 To update it, download a new version and place it in the appropriate folder.
-        ◦ toxins_keywords.csv: A curated list of toxin-related keywords.
+        toxins_keywords.csv: A curated list of toxin-related keywords.
 Users can customize and update the content as necessary.

 > Note: Since generating or updating keyword lists is a specialized task, it is recommended to run
 > this step separately.
 The toxins keyword list can be reviewed and edited by experts according to